jekyllgrim/Alice-Toys-of-Madness/README.md

 Released versions should be the most stable and bug-free ones.
 Some releases are development versions which don't have all the planned features implemented yet.

-1. Navigate to the "Releases" tab at the top or following this URL: https://github.com/jekyllgrim/Alice-Toys-of-Madness/releases/
+1. Navigate to the "Releases" tab on the right, or follow this URL: https://github.com/jekyllgrim/Alice-Toys-of-Madness/releases/
 2. Download the attached PK3 file.
 Run it as you'd run any .wad or .pk3.
-For example, in the command line it shoud look as follows:
+For example, in the command line it should look as follows:

 ```
 gzdoom.exe -file AliceToysOfMadness###.pk3